 Better oral health

 During pregnancy, women often experience bleeding gums.
 Known as gingivitis, this inflammation and bleeding result from hormonal fluctuations.
-Research estimates that 30–100% of women have gingivitis during pregnancy.
+Research estimates that

 While eating meals containing curcumin may reduce inflammation, it is also possible to use the compound topically to stop gingivitis and swelling.